Generalized Asymptotic Limit Theory and Inference for Isotonic Regression: Introduction

+One of the primary goals of this paper is to extend~\eqref{eq:pointwise-asym-result} to the triangular array setting under weaker assumptions on the local behavior of $f_{0,n}(\cdot)$.
 Finally, inference in isotonic regression is a non-trivial problem.
 Firstly, the adaptive behavior of the LSE $\widehat{f}_n(\cdot)$ (adapting to the local ``flatness'' parameter $\beta$) implies that the rate of convergence of the estimator is, in general, unknown.
 Secondly, even if $\beta$ is assumed known, the limiting distribution involves two additional nuisance functions, namely the conditional variance $\sigma(\cdot)$ and the covariate density $h(\cdot)$, estimation of which involves tuning parameters and requires more assumptions on the joint distribution of the data.
 It is well-known that bootstrap is inconsistent for valid inference~\citep{guntuboyina2018nonparametric} and subsampling is not readily applicable for this problem as the rate of convergence is unknown.
 Preliminary simulations in~\cite{kuchibhotla2021hulc} show that subsampling with an estimated rate of convergence~\citep{bertail1999subsampling} has unreliable performance for finite samples, but HulC maintains good coverage even for smaller sample sizes of order $50$ for almost all ranges of $\beta > 0$.
 HulC~\citep{kuchibhotla2021hulc} relies on asymptotic median unbiasedness of the estimator $\widehat{f}_n(x_0)$, which was assumed in that paper.
 In the current paper, we prove this property and in fact, prove a stronger claim that $\mathbb{C}_{\beta}$ is a symmetric distribution for all $\beta > 0$.
-Subsampling and HulC are two generic methods for inference, not tailored to monotone regression.
-Several attempts exist in the literature that take advantage of the structure of the monotone regression estimator to perform inference.
-Two prominent works in this regard are~\cite{deng2021confidence} and~\cite{cattaneo2023bootstrap}.
-The underlying assumptions on $f_{0,n}$ in both papers are stronger than those in~\cite{wright1981asymptotic}. \cite{deng2021confidence} propose a pivotal statistics $\widehat{r}_n(\widehat{f}_n(x_0) - f_{0,n}(x_0))$ with a data-dependent quantity $\widehat{r}_n$ and construct confidence intervals using a conservative quantile of the limiting distribution.
-However, they require independence of $\xi_i$ and $X_i$ as well as homoscedasticity for asymptotically valid inference. \cite{cattaneo2023bootstrap} propose a modified bootstrap to construct asymptotically valid confidence intervals without homoscedasticity or the independence assumption, but require a known upper bound on $\beta$.

-\paragraph{Main contributions.} There are two main goals of this paper: (1) prove new limiting distribution results for $\widehat{f}_n(x_0)$ under a triangular array setting that allows $f_{0,n}(\cdot)$ to change with sample size $n$ and without assuming independence of errors and covariates; and (2) provide an asymptotically valid confidence interval that is valid for all ranges of local flatness parameter $\beta$, assuming it is finite.